moxystudio/next-with-moxy/docusaurus/docs/what-is-included/internationalization.md

 You may want to create custom policies for certain use-cases.
 One common use-case is to have a policy that matches against the locale saved in the account preferences of authenticated users.

 Please check `@moxy/next-intl`'s [documentation](https://github.com/moxystudio/next-intl#custom-policies) to know more.

+## Removing this feature

+If you are really sure internationalization is not needed in your project, you'll want to remove all the unnecessary `intl` related code.
+Be sure to follow these steps in order to clean your project properly:

+1. Uninstall `react-intl`, `@moxy/next-intl` and `full-icu`.
+2. Remove the `NODE_ICU_DATA` environment variable from both `dev` and `start` scripts, found in `package.json`.
+3. Remove the `intl` folder.
+4. Search globally for `react-intl` and `@moxy/next-intl` and remove the corresponding code across the project.
+Be sure to update your unit tests after cleaning up the code.
+5. In the `Dockerfile`, remove the line that installs the dependencies related to `node-canvas`, which starts with `apk add`.

+ℹ️ The packages related to `node-canvas`, that come in the `Dockerfile`, are no longer needed and this is why removing the line that installs them is recommended.
+If for whatever reason you need any of those or any other packages, you must leave the line there and add/remove packages as needed.